What are Disciple-Making Teams?

 - Spend at least one hour in prayer for my lost friends and for the world with others of this team each week.

 - Arrive prepared and ready to contribute to the group each weekly Half-time meeting.

 - Begin discipling others within a few months of completing this study.

-Register for a team below based on your availability for weekly half-time participation.
+If you already plan to join a Fall Team, please register for a team below based on your availability for weekly half-time participation.
 Each team will consist of around 10-14 people.
 Once registered, your team leaders will contact you with additional information.
-Teams will begin meeting the week of February 22nd.

 Disciple-Making Teams FAQ

 Who can be involved?

 Anyone interested in learning, applying, and developing simple disciple-making practices within a like-minded community.
 You must be able to commit to the team covenant as well.